stefanoschmidt1995/mbank/docs/usage/flow.md

 ```

 Next we are going to define a normalizing flow model.
 We will define a base distribution and a list of transformation, using the `nflows` fashion.
 We are very free to decide the type of transformations we wish.
-Her, however, we will limit ourselfs to a set of identical layers, similarly to what implemented in `mbank`.
-Each layer will be composed by a (invertible) linaer transformation and of a [Masked Autoregressive Layer]().
+Here, however, we will limit ourselfs to a set of identical layers, similarly to what implemented in `mbank`.
+Each layer will be composed by a (invertible) linaer transformation and of a [Masked Autoregressive Layer](https://arxiv.org/abs/1502.03509).
 The latter is a complicated non-linear relation between the inputs and the outpus; internally it uses a number of hidden features, which is a free parameter that can be tuned by the user.
 We will consider a flow with 3 layers and 5 hidden features.

 ```Python